-If you're off work sick for seven days or less, your employer shouldn't ask for medical evidence that you've been ill.
+If you're off work sick for 7 days or less, your employer should not ask for medical evidence that you've been ill.
 Instead they can ask you to confirm that you've been ill.
 You can do this by filling in a form yourself when you return to work.
 This is called self-certification.

-If you're off work sick for more than seven days your employer will normally ask for a fit note (or Statement of Fitness for Work) from your GP or hospital doctor.
+If you're off work sick for more than 7 days, your employer will usually ask for a fit note (or Statement of Fitness for Work) from a GP or hospital doctor.
 Fit notes are sometimes referred to as medical statements or a doctor's note.

 How to count sick days

-When you work out the number of days that you've been sick, you need to count all the days in a row you've been sick, including days you don't normally work such as weekends and bank holidays.
+When you work out the number of days that you've been sick, you need to count all the days in a row you've been sick, including days you do not usually work, such as weekends and bank holidays.

 How can I get a fit note?